Posts Tagged ‘Summer’

 I almost cry, if it weren’t for the absurdity, when I think about how scared these guys are of the activities we do – especially the climbing and kayaking.
-But that they’re not scared to pack a gun.
+But that they’re not scared to pack a gun or Hunting Rifles.
 That they have a hard time trusting the safety of a belay system or a life jacket; but they don’t understand that much of the activity in their daily lives is more dangerous.
 You can imagine we talked a lot about safety and risk management with them.

 I laughed so hard I cried – and nearly peed my pants! – when we did a Harbor cleanup with them.
 At the very end, one of the land-based crews spotted money floating all over the water, and sitting on the bottom as well!
 So – probably not my best moment – but with their suggestion, prompting, laughter and disbelief – I dove for the money.
 Yes, I dove for singles with the serial numbers cut out.
 I came up with fistfuls of money, to their disbelief not that I would dive for money, but that I would get into that water.
 And, despite their disbelief, to directions about where next to dive!
 The intensity of their directions was hilarious!
 We called the police, made a report, and turned over the money – because it was the right thing to do, and bills with serial numbers cut out are a little sketchy, to say the least!
 (I was impressed with how they handled themselves around the cops, too.)
 The spontaneity, shared laughter, engagement and absurdity that we all shared was one of the greatest moments of my summer.
 A summer that started with us not knowing if these guys would ever open up to us in the least; or if we’d be able to forge the slightest connection with them.